-1 A Creator Son did not incarnate in the likeness of mortal flesh and bestow himself upon the humanity of Urantia to reconcile an angry God but rather to win all mankind to the recognition of the Father's love and to the realization of their sonship with God.
-After all, even the great advocate of the atonement doctrine realized something of this truth, for 1083 he declared that "God was in Christ reconciling the world to himself."
+1 A Creator Son did not incarnate in the likeness of religion of Tarsus during his adolescence.
+Paul little mortal flesh and bestow himself upon the humanity of dreamed that his well-intentioned letters to his converts

+Urantia to reconcile an angry God but rather to win all mankind to the recognition of the Father's love and to the realization of their sonship with God.
+After all, even the great advocate of the atonement doctrine realized something of this truth, for he declared that "God was in Christ reconciling the world to himself."

-2 It is not the province of this paper to deal < with the origin and dissemination of the Christian religion.
+2 It is not the province of this paper to deal with the origin and dissemination of the Christian religion.
 Suffice it to say that it is built around the person of Jesus of Nazareth, the humanly incarnate Michael Son of Nebadon, known to Urantia as the Christ, the anointed one.
 Christianity was spread throughout the Levant and Occident by the followers of this Galilean, and their missionary zeal equaled that of their illustrious predecessors, the Sethites and Salemites, as well as that of their earnest Asiatic contemporaries, the Buddhist teachers.